 Unless you are willing and able to pay very high salaries, and provide significant opportunities for professional and career advancement to full time embedded software engineers, linux driver development engineers, embedded hardware design engineers, or any other embedded developer you may need, then you will only be able to hire junior or entry level engineers, or at the least, engineers with limited real world experience and limited breadth of knowledge.
 On the other hand, by choosing the route of embedded software outsourcing, you have a chance to retain the services of very senior, experienced, experts for your project.
-Ultimately, it is in fact less costly from an overall perspective, to have a very experienced engineer on your project, even if it may seem to cost a little more in terms of raw hourly rate.
+Ultimately, it is in fact less costly from an overall perspective, to have a very experienced engineer / consultant on your project, even if it may seem to cost a little more in terms of raw hourly rate.
 The cost of missed deadlines, faulty and buggy software, customer dissatisfaction, vacation time, sick time, internal management time, office space, and the like that you incur when hiring an embedded developer with limited experience and skill, will really hurt your bottom line.
 On the other hand, a very skillful, experienced embedded software engineering consultant can make your project a success.

-Many embedded engineers have only a software background.
+Many embedded software engineers and consultants have only a software background.
 Sometimes it is focused on C++ and object oriented programming.
 These are valuable skill sets, but for a truly successful solution to an embedded system design project, an embedded hardware design background is a significant benefit.
 Many good embedded systems engineers started out as hardware designers and migrated into diagnostics, device drivers, and rtos based embedded software projects.
 This background provides the necessary knowledge and skill to develop embedded software that performs well, uses less memory, and does not fail.

 The use of an RTOS ( Real Time Operating System) in an embedded system design project will increase your project's reliability, performance, maintainability, and reduce time to market and embedded development costs.
-Make sure your chosen embedded software engineer or embedded system design firm has significant experience using an RTOS.
+Make sure your chosen embedded software engineer or embedded system design consulting firm has significant experience using an RTOS.

 Is the embedded system developer you are considering a good communicator?

-Although many embedded software engineers may be more comfortable 'speaking' with a computer than they are with a person, to complete your project on time, to get what you want, and to have it fit the needs of your organization, the embedded developer or at least your contact points at the embedded system design firm must be good communicators.
+Although many embedded software engineers may be more comfortable 'speaking' with a computer than they are with a person, to complete your project on time, to get what you want, and to have it fit the needs of your organization, the embedded software consultant, or at least your contact points at the embedded system design firm must be good communicators.
 At a minimum you need to see excellent, concise, and useful written specifications and development plans.
 You really need to have excellent verbal communications with the embedded development firm also.